They're a Weird Mob (film)

-They're a Weird Mob is a 1966 Australian film based on the 1957 novel of the same name by John O'Grady under the pen name "Nino Culotta", the name of the main character of the book.
-It was the penultimate collaboration of the British filmmakers Michael Powell and Emeric Pressburger.
+They're a Weird Mob is a 1966 Australian comedy film directed by Michael Powell and starring Walter Chiari, Chips Rafferty and Claire Dunne.
+It was written by Richard Imrie (a pseudonym for Emeric Pressburger) based on the 1957 novel of the same title by John O'Grady under the pen name "Nino Culotta", the name of the main character of the book.
+It was the penultimate collaboration of British filmmakers Powell and Pressburger.

 Plot

 Nino Culotta is an Italian immigrant, newly arrived in Australia.
 He expected to work for his cousin as a sports writer for an Italian language magazine.
 However, on arrival in Sydney, Nino discovers that the cousin has abandoned the magazine, leaving a substantial debt to Kay Kelly.
 Nino declares that he will get a job and pay back the debt.

 Working as a labourer Nino becomes mates with his co-workers, despite some difficulties with Australian slang and culture of the 1960s.
 Nino endeavours to understand the aspirational values and social rituals of everyday urban Australians, and assimilate.
 A romantic attraction builds between Nino and Kay despite her frosty exterior and her conservative Irish father's dislike of Italians.

-A tone of mild racism exists in the film between Anglo-Saxon/Anglo-Irish characters such as Kay Kelly's dad Harry (Chips Rafferty) and Nino.
-Harry says he doesn't like writers, brickies or dagos.
+A tone of mild racism exists in the film between Anglo-Celtic and Anglo-Celtic Australian characters such as Kay Kelly's dad Harry and Nino.
+Harry says he does not like writers, brickies or dagos.
 Nino is all three.
 But this is undermined when Nino, sitting in the Kelly house notices a picture of the pope on the wall.
 Nino says "If I am a dago, then so is he".
 Realising the impossibility of referring to the pope by that derogatory term, Harry gives in.